JSMarsh813/Reference/projects/ppt/tpn-dev-journal-15.md

 Fixed a small bit of code that was keeping not-signed-in users from viewing profiles.

-Fixed the mage that appears when followers/following is empty 🥳
+Fixed the image that appears when followers/following is empty 🥳

-<video src="images/2023-03-31-fixed-a-small-bit-of-code.mp4" width="320" height="240" controls></video>
+<video alt="showing the image that shows when followers and following lists are empty" src="images/2023-03-31-fixed-a-small-bit-of-code.mp4" width="320" height="240" controls></video>

 Twitter Post Link: https://twitter.com/Janetthedev/status/1641892584682561537 12:57 PM · Mar 31, 2023